 William IV had to be persuaded to have a coronation at all and spent so little money that it became known as 'the penny coronation'.

-By the time HM Queen Elizabeth II was crowned the world was able to witness her coronation on television.
+By the time Queen Elizabeth II was crowned the world was able to witness her coronation on television.